RastislavMirek/FlexColorPicker/README.md

 ## Getting in Touch
 If you like it, have a question or want to hire iOS developers shoot me a message at

-#### _my first name, see profile_ **at** _epytysae spelled backwards_ **dot** _first 4 letters of word information_
+**[my first name, see profile] _at_ [epytysae spelled backwards] _dot_ [first 4 letters of word information]**

-This email goes directly to author FlexColorPicker, cryptic email format is just spam bot protection.
+Emails go directly to author FlexColorPicker, cryptic format is just spam bot protection.

-Suggestions, feedback, bug reorts & pull requests are very wellcomed.
+Suggestions, feedback, bug reports & pull requests are very wellcomed.

 ### Thanks
-Visual of slider control inspired by popular Objective-C library HRColorPicker.
+Visual of slider control was inspired by popular Objective-C library HRColorPicker.
 Thank you  for using FlexColorPicker!
-If you just have 5 seconds to give back, please star this repository.
+If you just have 3 seconds to give back, please star this repository.